 As well as improving reflexes, playing table tennis can stimulate mental alertness, concentration and tactical strategy.
 Alzheimer’s Weekly reports a clear increase in motor skills and cognitive awareness from playing table tennis.
 In particular, clinical studies in Japan found that table tennis markedly increases the flow of blood to the brain, and could even prevent dementia.
-In fact, the aerobic exercise from the physical activity of the game stimulates the hippocampus, the part of the brain that is responsible for allowing us to form and retain long-term facts and events.
+In fact, aerobic exercise from the physical activity of the game stimulates the hippocampus, the part of the brain that is responsible for allowing us to form and retain long-term facts and events.

 A magic stress reliever

-Most of all, table tennis is the perfect stress-relief.
+Most of all, table tennis is the perfect stress relief.
 You pick up your table tennis bat, start hitting a few balls and for a couple of hours forget all about your worries.
 But it’s more than that.
 When you exercise, endorphins are released, which trigger a positive feeling in your body.
-By the time you finish your table tennis work-out, you feel great and have a renewed vigour to tackle life’s problems.
+By the time you finish your table tennis workout, you feel great and have a renewed vigour to tackle life’s problems.
 Thank you table tennis.

 How To Set Up Ping Pong At Home

-If you don’t have a full table at home, you can set up on your kitchen table with paddles, a ball and a makeshift net.
-However, when playing table tennis indoor, the amount of room you have around your ping-pong table can influence whether you have fun or end up frustrated.
+If you don’t have a full table at home, you can set it up on your kitchen table with paddles, a ball and a makeshift net.
+However, when playing table tennis indoors, the amount of room you have around your ping-pong table can influence whether you have fun or end up frustrated.
 Unless you have the luxury of designing your own ping-pong room, you’ll probably have to make the best of your existing game room or garage.

 How to play table tennis